Asad-Ismail/Edge-device-deployment/quantization-pytorch/README.md

 ## Pytorch Quantization tests

-### Tested Graph mode quantization of pytorch which takes care of most of the intricaicies like merging layers during static quanitazation
 ## Requirement:

 Quantization decreases the model size by 4x and also require less memory bandwidth leading to considerable speedups